Using the Deployment Sequence

 •Distribution of your customer base.
 This helps define your hours of operation.

-•The customer structure as it pertains to the Service Manager environment.
+•The customer structure as it pertains to the Neurons for ITSM environment.
 For example, knowledge of the customer-service and IT departments is vital in designing the application.

 •The service level agreements that are being provided.
 Should every customer receive the same experience?
 Does it differ by department?
 By company?